eclipse-edc/Connector/docs/developer/decision-records/2022-08-04-async-code-testing-practices/README.md

 ## Rationale

 Testing asynchronous systems is difficult.
-It requires not only handling threads, timeouts and concurrency issues, but also the intent of the test code can be obscured by all these details e.g while using CountDownLatch.
-Awaitility is a DSL that allows to express expectations of an asynchronous system in a conciser and easier to read manner.
-Additionally CoundDownLatch works only based on latches while Awaitility works based on time (seconds, nanoseconds), which can be more useful to do time testing on threads.
+It requires not only handling threads, timeouts and concurrency issues, but also the intent of the test code can be obscured by all these details.
+Awaitility is a DSL that allows to express expectations of an asynchronous system in a conciser and easier to read manner than CountdownLatch.

 ## Approach